NWChemEx/PluginPlay/docs/source/background/scientific_software.rst

   loosely integrated with one another, each feature tends to be tightly coupled to the code base, *e.g.*, works by assuming existing quirks of other code, relies on a particular global state existing.
-In turn, even if the code base is comprised  of libraries and/or components, these components rarely can function without the rest of the code.
+In turn, even if the code base is comprised  of libraries and/or components, these components rarely function without the rest of the code.
 - **Insurmountable technical debt**.
 A "just get something working" mentality has been used for much of the software's lifetime.
 Each invocation of this mentality has added more tech debt.
-Unfortunately, tech debt tends to compound exponentially
+Unfortunately, tech debt tends to compound exponentially.

 While modularity is not a silver bullet, many developers acknowledge that if legacy software had been designed and written in a more modular manner current